-Following types of child custody are granted by Indian courts to parents:-
+Top 3 types of child custody are granted by Indian courts to parents

 1) Physical Custody– The parent who has been granted physical custody is usually the primary guardian and the child lives with the parent.
 The other parent is usually given visitation rights over the weekend.